bregman-arie/devops-exercises/prepare_for_interview.md

 For those who attend technical meetups and conferences, it can be a great opportunity to chat with people from other companies on their interviewing process.
 But don't start with it, it can be quite awkward.
 Say at least hello first... (:

-Doing so can give you a lot of information on what to expect from an interview at some companies or how to how to better prepare.
+Doing so can give you a lot of information on what to expect from an interview at some companies or how to better prepare.

 ### Know your resume